Go Ad-Free

 Although melatonin is usually sold over the counter as a sleep aid, research indicates it can also help ease symptoms of acid reflux.

 Millions of Americans experience heartburn, either occasionally or on a regular basis.
 Most people are aware of OTC medicines to treat this uncomfortable condition.
-However, some would prefer an alternative way to address their reflux.
-Could melatonin help?
+Such drugs work either to neutralize acid or suppress acid production.
+What if the problem has more to do the esophagus (food tube) than the stomach.

 Does Hormone Work Against Heartburn?